mam4un/fin_project_one/Psudocode.md

 - Determine portfolio risk and return
 - Follow the steps mutliple times to develop a list of portfolio and their characterisitcs

-# Step 4:
+# Step 4: Projected portfolio risk and return
 - Use simualtion to develop projected cummulative return and risk of the portfolio over a several given time horizon.

-# Step 5:
+# Step 5: Visualization
-- Visualization.
+- Visualization of the investors profile.
+- Visualization of the selected stocks/ securities.
+- Visualization risk and return
+- Visualization risk and return based on the investors types
+- Visualization risk and return based on the investors horizon etc.